www.vuletic.com/hume

-(iia) Naturally, no one has observed the evolution of the eye in a laboratory because of the timescale involved, but one can look to the gradations in the present world for clues.
-In fact, nature displays progressions of simple to complex visual structures (Ecker 1990:65-66), such that one can see how the eye could have evolved gradually.
+Naturally, because of the timescale involved, no one has observed the evolution of the eye in a laboratory; however, the gradations in the present world offer many clues.
+Nature displays a whole progression of visual structures, from simple to complex (Ecker 1990:65-66), such that one can see from them how the eye could have evolved gradually.
 A video from the National Center for Science Education goes through all of it simply:

 For much more detail, and multiple lines of evidence, consult Lamb et al. (2007), P. Z. Myers's on-line review of that article, and the special issue of Evolution: Education and Outreach (Volume 1, Number 4) devoted to the evolution of eyes.